-Why Formally Report Academic Misconduct?
+Why Report Academic Integrity Breaches?

 Read the current SCAI annual report.

-However, the formal report sanctions for instructors are designed with this in mind.
 Instructors have the leeway when reporting to place educational or non-grade sanctions.
 It is still important for instructors to report minor incidents, as it ensures that any and all incidents are included in the student’s file to screen for repeated behaviour.

 The available sanctions to instructors for first incidents of academic misconduct include: